Best daily deals

 Like the OpenRun, it’s hard to tell when I’ve properly pressed the multi-function button on the Aeropex because it’s nearly flush with the headset.

 These headsets are almost identical, and if it really boils down to it, we recommend whichever one you can find on sale.
-Currently the Aeropex costs $93.99 at Amazon.
+Currently, the Aeropex cost $99 at Amazon.

 What should you get instead of the Shokz OpenRun?

-If you want to stick with bone conduction headphones but aren’t ready to drop $129 USD on your headset, consider the Shokz OpenMove instead.
-This headset costs $59.95 at Amazon and uses the more modern USB-C charging port rather than Shokz’ proprietary connector.
+If you want to stick with bone conduction headphones but aren’t ready to drop $129 on your headset, consider the Shokz OpenMove instead.
+These headphones cost $79 at Amazon and use the more modern USB-C charging port rather than Shokz’ proprietary connector.
 Battery life isn’t as good with the OpenMove as on the OpenRun, but the buttons are easier to distinguish from one another, which is important for those who wear gloves in cold climes.
-You sacrifice durability with the IP55-rated OpenMove, but this should be more than good enough for most people.
+You sacrifice durability with the IP55-rated OpenMove, but this should be good enough for most people.

 The Sony LinkBuds earbuds lay on a leather surface.